I recently have my second bad experience in installing/configuring adapters in 64 bits platform :(.

 Install both the 32-bit and 64-bit versions of the BizTalk Adapter Pack on a 64-bit WCF LOB Adapter SDK installation.

 NOTE: You must only have a 64-bit WCF LOB Adapter SDK installation.
 Side-by-side installation of 32-bit and 64-bit WCF LOB Adapter SDK on a single computer is not supported.

-This problem and resolution applies to the SQL Adapter as well.
+This problem and resolution apply to the SQL Adapter as well.

 Here some good related articles: